 Do you gain belly fat during menopause?

 Hormonal changes during menopause be some of the reason for weight gain around your middle.
-With estrogen levels decreasing muscle mass also declines so affecting the muscles effectiveness to burn energy and fat.
+With estrogen levels decreasing muscle mass also declines so affecting the muscles effectiveness to burn energy and abdominal fat.
 Lifestyle, ageing and genetic factors can also play a roll in the weight gain.

 How can I speed up my metabolism after 50?

-After 50 muscle mass is starting to decline slowing down your metabolism.
+After 50 muscle is starting to decline slowing down your metabolism.
 Your best defence against this is to do strength training to maintain your muscles.
 Also eat more lean, good quality protein such as fish, chicken, eggs and lean beef which will fuel you for longer and help build muscle.

 Why is it so hard to lose weight after menopause?